 4. Sign Up For the National Marrow Donor Program

 This procedure is more involved than the others on this list, but would you undergo some minor discomfort to literally save someone’s life?
 The answer for most people is a resounding, “Yes.”
 Bone marrow and stem cell transplants are used to help combat blood cancers such as leukemia, lymphoma and sickle cell anemia.
 Potential donors provide a genetic sample — a fast, easy process — and are added to a national registry that contains millions of would-be donors.
 If a genetic match is found for your type, you may be asked to donate either peripheral blood stem cells (a PBSC donation), which can be done at a local blood center, or bone marrow, a more involved process that is done under local anesthesia on an outpatient basis.
 Unfortunately, many leukemia and other blood cancer victims die before finding a match; the National Marrow Donor Program estimates there is only a 1-in-540 chance that someone on the registry will be matched to a potential recipient.
-As of 2012, the program had helped facilitate more than 50,000 marrow or cord blood transplants since 1987.
+The program has helped facilitate more than 50,000 marrow or cord blood transplants since 1987.
 For more information, visit marrow.org.

 3. Donate Your Body to a Medical School